 Student Summer Independent Research (SSIR)

-Developed as a complement to the Summer Research Scholars Program, which promotes collaborative research between students and faculty members during the summer, the Student Summer Independent Research (SSIR) grants support rising seniors in the pursuit of their own research or creative interest, with the mentorship of a faculty member.
-The SSIR grants support rising seniors in the pursuit of their own research or creative interest, with the mentorship of a faculty member.
-Depending on the duration of the summer research, an SSIR may be eligible for elective credit.
-Please consult with your faculty adviser.
-Look for SSIR course options in the summer registration period.
+SSIR grants support rising seniors pursuing their research or creative interest with the mentorship of a faculty member.
+Depending on the duration of the summer research, SSIR may be eligible for elective credit and/or experiential (EXP) credit.
+Students should consult their faculty adviser and look for SSIR course options during the summer registration period.

 Before applying for SSIR funding, students should propose a topic for their thesis project and describe the proposed work to be accomplished in the summer granting period.
 Once the research proposal has been written, the student should seek a faculty member to serve as the mentor for the summer months of the project.
 Typically, the SSIR faculty mentor will also serve as the student's primary thesis advisor during the senior year.
 SSIR work should not be performed on campus.
 Therefore, the student researcher should plan to use the grant to support travel and associated expenses to conduct first-hand research or consult libraries or archives.

 The SSIR grant provides a stipend for a minimum of four and up to a maximum of ten weeks of summer work.
 Students requiring additional funding can consult the following offices:

 - CIE Summer Grant for international travel and expenses;